SirGarhi/garhis-grotto-foundry/README.md

 ## Highly Recommended
 ### Active-Auras
-* Auras in combat - Enabled
+* Auras in combat - Enabled if performance is an issue
 * Disable scrolling text for auras - Enabled
-### Compendium Folders
-* Default Keep ID - Enabled
-* Auto Create folders on Import - Enabled
 ### Midi QOL
 #### Workflow Settings
 ##### Workflow Tab